arthai-marketplace

 Using Cowork Dispatch (tweet → pipeline)

-Additional requirement: the Cowork skill dispatches to ~/.claude-agents on your Mac — the OG toolkit clone.
+Additional requirement: the Cowork skill dispatches to ~/.claude-agents on your Mac — a source-repo clone.
 You need both:

 # 1. Plugin install (above) — surfaces the skill in Cowork